abinash-25/CMS/README.md

 ## Known Issues/Limitations
 - No validation is performed on email format during user addition.
 - SHA-1 is used for password hashing, which is considered weak.
 Consider upgrading to a more secure hashing algorithm like bcrypt.

-## License
-This project is licensed under the MIT License.

-You can copy and paste this into your `README.md` file in VS Code.
-It should render properly in Markdown format.
-Let me know if you'd like to modify anything!